 Yet another long argument has taken place between you and your partner over something you two probably won’t even remember next week.
 Hurtful things have been said, tears have been shed, it’s awkward to now head to the dinner reservation that you had made and, perhaps you’re questioning, “Am I the problem in my relationship?”

-So before it’s too late, how to tell if you are the problem in a relationship?
+So before it’s too late, it’s important to figure out how to tell if you are the problem in a relationship.
 Counseling psychologist Kavita Panyam (Masters in Psychology and international affiliate with the American Psychological Association), who has been helping couples work through their relationship issues for over two decades, offers insights into the signs to look out for.

 How Do I Know If I’m The Problem In My Relationship?
 9 Signs